 There is a significant benefit to having the same consultant who designed a warehouse layout also implement the new design.

-Our warehouse design consultants can be available to undertake full implementation project management, from agreeing project governance through to being fully operational.
+Our consultants can be available to undertake full implementation project management, from agreeing project governance through to being fully operational.

 Implementation programmes undertaken by our consultants can typically include:

 - Equipment tendering (with consultant recommended suppliers and/or approved client suppliers);